onehashai/onehash-connect/help/getting-started-with-zulip.md

-# Getting started with Zulip
+# Getting started with OneHash Connect

-Welcome to Zulip!
-This page guides you through getting started using Zulip.
-If you are setting up a new organization, you may also want to check out our [guide for setting up a new Zulip organization](/help/getting-your-organization-started-with-zulip).
+Welcome to OneHash Connect!
+This page guides you through getting started using OneHash Connect.
+If you are setting up a new organization, you may also want to check out our [guide for setting up a new OneHash Connect organization](/help/getting-your-organization-started-with-zulip).

 Mastering Zulip can take a bit of time, but once you get the hang of